imranelalami/imranelalami.github.io/_posts/2025-06-22-networking_basics_for_cybersecurity.md

           referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 ARP works inside your local network to figure out which physical device is connected to which IP address.
-Every networked device has a MAC address—a unique identifier tied to its network hardware.
+Every networked device has a MAC address,a unique identifier tied to its network hardware.
 When your computer wants to send data to another device on the same network, it knows the IP address but not the MAC address.
 ARP is used to ask, “Who has this IP?” and the device responds with its MAC address.
 That information is stored in a small table called the ARP cache, so the computer doesn’t have to ask again every time.
 ARP is essential for devices to talk to each other directly on a local network, but it's also a common target for attacks like ARP spoofing, where a hacker sends fake responses to mislead devices into sending data to the wrong place.

 ## TCP (Transmission Control Protocol)